-Accountant Naples FL Education of a Certified Public Accountant
+Accountant Naples SC Education of a Certified Public Accountant

 Why Get a CPA

 To pursue a career as an auditor, the CPA is a must for advancement.
 Without it, you are limited to entry-level jobs supervised by a CPA.
 Aside from the public accounting sector, within other financial services firms (like banks, brokerage firms and investment firms) the CPA license is required only in some highly specialized support functions such as internal audit.
 Indeed, the vast majority of jobs within the controller and compliance functions outside public accounting firms themselves are filled by people without a CPA, even senior management positions.
 If you already hold a CPA, use it as a major selling point in seeking any position in financial services.
 A CPA license is widely respected as an indicator of quantitative skills and high standards of professionalism.
 As such, it can vastly enhance your credibility as a job applicant.
 In particular, if you wish to pursue a career in securities research, holding a CPA indicates that you have much of the in-depth knowledge necessary to analyze financial reports thoroughly and systematically.
 However, it probably is not worthwhile to obtain a CPA strictly as a means to launch a financial services career outside the public accounting sector itself explains Accountant Naples SC.
 Employment of accountants and auditors is expected to grow faster than average for all occupations through the year 2014.
 An increase in the number of businesses, changing financial laws and regulations, and increased scrutiny of company finances will drive growth.
 In addition to openings resulting from growth, the need to replace accountants and auditors who retire or transfer to other occupations will produce numerous job openings in this large occupation.